MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-version-profiles-java.md

    In Windows, use **set** instead of **export**.

-5. Use the `getActiveDirectorySettings` function to retrieve the arm metadata endpoints.
+5. Use the `getActiveDirectorySettings` function to retrieve the Azure Resource Manager metadata endpoints.

     ```java
     // Get Azure Stack cloud endpoints